All Episodes

 This, however, is massive and has an ulterior motive.

-Peter Orsag, the uh congressional budget office director, now the head of office and management of budget under Obama, told the House Ways and Means Committee in September that such a system would create a new commodity, the right to emit carbon dioxide.
+Peter Orsag, the Congressional Budget Office Director, now the head of office and management of budget under Obama, told the House Ways and Means Committee in September that such a system would create a new commodity, the right to emit carbon dioxide.

 I've just polluted.

-Particularly if I do it in the presence of other human beings, who could thus be poisoned, they will say.
+The day might come where I get taxed on the average amount of exhales over the course of a week, particularly if I do it in the presence of other human beings who could thus be poisoned, they will say.

-The CBO estimated that by 2020, the value of these allowances could total between 50 and 300 billion dollars annually, an enormous revenue stream that at the high end would be equal in size to roughly half the benefits paid out in Social Security.
+The CBO estimated that by 2020, the value of these allowances could total between $50 and $300 billion annually, an enormous revenue stream that at the high end would be equal in size to roughly half the benefits paid out in Social Security last year.

-How much money can they steal this day this way when businesses are out of business, though?
+How much money can they steal this way when businesses are out of business, though?

 How much can they tax people when they're not working?